6. Observability#

 To get a deeper understanding of the different options, refer to the Modern Network Observability book.

-Network data collection applies to many different network environments: networking gear in data center and backbone, cloud network services, Linux kernel networking or raw network transmit packets.
-All is relevant for networking, depending on the scenario.
+Network data collection applies to data centers, ISP backbones, cloud network services, Linux kernel interfaces, or raw packets.
+It depends on your environment.

 Streaming telemetry